jareware/flotate/README.md

 The CLI tool aims to be a drop-in-compatible subset of the `flow` commands, e.g. `flow check` becomes `flotate check`, but otherwise works the same.
 Only the `check` command is currently supported, but starting a background server should be added in an upcoming release.

+There's [a related issue](https://github.com/facebook/flow/issues/3) reported to Flow which was both an inspiration and a good problem statement.

 ## Installation

 Install through `npm` as per usual: